ahmedmahmoudabuzaidd/end2end-project/README.md

 🔹 Features

-Fully automated CI/CD pipeline
+    - Fully automated CI/CD pipeline

-Code quality checks with SonarQube
+    - Code quality checks with SonarQube

-Containerization using Docker
+    - Containerization using Docker

-Vulnerability scanning with Trivy
+    - Vulnerability scanning with Trivy

-Deployment on Kubernetes
+    - Deployment on Kubernetes

-Monitoring and visualization with Prometheus + Grafana
+    - Monitoring and visualization with Prometheus + Grafana

-Notifications to developers and stakeholders via Gmail
+    - Notifications to developers and stakeholders via Gmail 📂 Project Structure

 ├── backend/                  # Backend application code